cryptopunksnotdead/punks.journal/README.md

 > Reminder:  Dear [James Edward Gray II](https://twitter.com/JEG2), We love you.
 We thank you for your code.
 > You're a genius.
 You're beautiful.
+We stand on your shoulders.
+You're a giant.
 > Please, please, please - these articles are NOT about you.
 > It's about the code and how to fix it.